Leading Parent Partnership Award – “LPPA”

 Award for Leading Parent Partnership (LPPA)

-Today we have been successful again in achieving the Leading Parent Partnership Award.
+This June, we have been successful again in achieving the Leading Parent Partnership Award.
 This is a national award that recognises the work schools do in working with and supporting parent/carers.

 The assessor said the following strengths were:

 -Headteacher & school are committed to parental engagement as is the skilled parental engagement co-ordinator- Miss Steeles.

 -Staffing structure supports parental engagement and school have invested in this further via the employment of a qualified social worker.

 -Family support team are accessible via mobile, dojo & emails (Ms Steeles, Mrs Street, Miss O’Connor & Ms Erving)